 Postcards depicting libraries are wonderful souvenirs and also serious historical artifacts.
 The “golden age” of postcard production and collecting was from 1898 to 1918.
 That period coincided with the construction of large numbers of library buildings as a result of the philanthropy of Andrew Carnegie and others.
-These new libraries were the pride of their communities and were the frequent subject of postcards.

 I’m always on the lookout for postcards depicting Wisconsin libraries.
 I’ve been so successful that it is not often that I come across one that I don’t already have.
 So it was a real treat when I found a Real Photograph Postcard (RPPC) showing the the public library on the Main Street of Brodhead,

 On February 11, 1891 (119 years ago today) a group of librarians and educational leaders gathered in the office of the State Superintendent of Public Instruction for the purpose of organizing the Wisconsin Library Association.
 At that time the State Superintendent’s office was located in the State Capitol.
-Among those in attendance were K. A. Linderfelt,

 A postcard mailed in March of 1911 to announce the American Library Association Conference in Pasadena, California provides a link to one of Wisconsin’s longtime special librarians.
 When Clarence S. Hean received this postcard he had been the Agricultural College Librarian and the University of Wisconsin for three years.
-He didn’t complete his service in that position until June,

 This is National Postcard Week.
 Diana Dretske, collections coordinator for the Lake County Discovery Museum in Wauconda, Illinois, provides some background information on National Postcard Week on her blog “Illuminating Lake County, Illinois History”.
 I have previously posted on the WLHC blog about Wisconsin library postcards.
-Also by clicking on the “Postcards” category you can see all the previous posts to the WLHC blog that have included a Wisconsin library postcard image.